RRHOLDER/RRHOLDER/README.md

 - 👋 Hi, I’m @RRHOLDER
 - 👀 I’m interested in Powershell and Python.
-- 🌱 I’m currently learning to understand the logic behind scripting in powershell and create some scripts based on daily tasks.
+- 🌱 I’m currently learning to understand the logic behind scripting in Powershell by creating some scripts based on daily tasks.
 - 💞️ I’m looking for someone who can share his or her experience with scripting.
 - 📫 How to reach me ...